CEVIDE

 C) A person cannot be compelled to testify about matters that occurred after the relationship with their parents or children

-D) A person cannot be compelled to testify against their parents or children
+D) A person cannot be compelled to testify about matters that occurred before the relationship with their parents or children

 • 20.
 What are the exceptions to the rule against disclosing trade secrets?